spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 7. Create GitHub pull request towards your main branch to automatically trigger the Netlify build process and deploy the app.

-8. The link to this app deployment needs to be entered as `registrationURL` during the staging phase.
+8. Enter the link to this app deployment as `registrationURL` during the staging phase.

-Specific details about the files to be changed and instructions on how to build and test the application locally are provided in the readme file present in the GitHub repository.
+Specific details about the files to be changed and instructions on how to build and test the application locally are provided in the readme file in the GitHub repository.

 </Tabs.TabPane>